sqitchers/homebrew-sqitch/README.md

     brew install sqitch --with-mysql-support --without-mysql

 Support for managing [MySQL](https://www.mysql.com) databases.
-This feature optionally depends on the Homebrew MySQL server, both to build the necessary database driver at build time, and to use the `mysql` client to manage databases at runtime.
-If you have your own MySQL install and don't need the Homebrew instance, pass `--without-mysql`  to prevent Homebrew from installing it.
+This feature optionally depends on the Homebrew `mysql-client` formula, both to build the necessary database driver at build time, and to use the `mysql` client to manage databases at runtime.
+It does not install the Homebrew MySQL server.
+If you have your own MySQL client install and don't need the Homebrew instance, pass `--without-mysql` to prevent Homebrew from installing it.

 ### `--with-firebird-support`